 Oral and Systemic Health

 Oral health is deeply interconnected with overall health through the biological systems that link your mouth to the rest of your body.
 This means that conditions affecting one area can significantly impact the other.
-At Musso Family Dentistry, Dr. Mike Musso, General Dentist, Dr. Mark Musso, General Dentist, Dr. John Bounds, General Dentist, and our dedicated team are committed to helping our patients understand this critical oral-systemic relationship.
+At Musso Family Dentistry, Dr. Mike Musso, Dr. Mark Musso, Dr. John Bounds, and our dedicated team are committed to helping our patients understand this critical relationship between oral and systemic health in Garland, TX.
 Doing so empowers our patients to make informed decisions about their oral and overall health, aiming for a lifetime of excellent well-being.

 The Oral-Systemic Health Connection